Silver Dust

 Silver Dust is a Swiss rock band formed in 2013 in Porrentruy by the singer and guitarist Lord Campbell.
 He is especially known under his real name, Christian "Kiki" Crétin, as former professional ice hockey goaltender.
 After having performed on various stages in Switzerland, including the Montreux Jazz Festival, Silver Dust gained popularity throughout Europe thanks to their tours with the heavy metal Finnish bands Lordi (2016 and 2018) and Battle Beast (2017).

 At the end of 2019, Silver Dust started their fourth European tour consisting of 50 dates in 26 countries together with Moonspell and Rotting Christ.

-Silver Dust has their unique music style brightened up with a scenic presence on stage composed of steampunk and Victorian influences.
-The band is often classified as "Burtonian" (referring to American filmmaker Tim Burton) by the media that describe its style under the name of "theatrical rock".
+Silver Dust has paired music with a scenic performance on stage inspired by steampunk and Victorian.
+The band's style has been classified as "Burtonian" (referring to American filmmaker Tim Burton) and as "theatrical rock".

 History

-Creation and early years — Lost In Time (2013-2015)
+Formation and early years — Lost In Time (2013-2015)

 Silver Dust was formed in 2013 by singer and guitarist Lord Campbell.
 After having led many personal musical projects covering the songs of guitar-virtuosos such as Steve Vai and Joe Satriani, he decided to create a project that combines music and theatrical show.
-For that, he engaged the services of his faithful bassist and longstanding friend, Kurghan, who has been present since the beginning.
+He invited bassist and longstanding friend Kurghan.

 On May 25, 2013, Silver Dust released their first album, Lost In Time.
-A few months later, the band performed at the famous Montreux Jazz Festival and was chosen as the opening act in many national festivals, which offered them the opportunity to play together with renowned bands such as Deftones, The Offspring, Eluvietie or Mass Hysteria.
+A few months later, the band performed at the Montreux Jazz Festival and was chosen as the opening act in a number of national festivals, which offered them an opportunity to play together with such bands as Deftones, The Offspring, Eluvietie and Mass Hysteria.
 In addition, the song So Let Me Now was broadcast on the radio across Switzerland and its music video was a considerable success.

-In the course of 2014, two changes were made in the line-up.
-Firstly, the drummer Cedric was invited to leave the band and was replaced by Mr.Killjoy.
-A few months later, Jayer, the guitarist, decided to dedicate himself to his personal projects and was replaced by Tiny Pistol.
+In 2014, two changes were made in the line-up.
+Firstly, the drummer Cedric left the band and was replaced by Mr.Killjoy.
+A few months later, guitarist Jayer decided to dedicate himself to his personal projects and was replaced by Tiny Pistol.

 In February 2015, the band entered the studio to record their second album.
 They also announced the filming of a music video.
 At the end of the year, Silver Dust began a collaboration with the Swiss label Escudero Records.